arnog/mathlive/USAGE_GUIDE.md

 * `select()` select all the items in the math field
 * `clearSelection()` deletes the selection
 * `perform()` executes a command such as moving the insertion point.
-Typically invokved in response to a user action, such as pressing a keyboard shortcut or pushing a button.
+Typically invoked in response to a user action, such as pressing a keyboard shortcut or pushing a button.
 The command will be undoable.
 See the list of available commnads in the [**Selectors**](#selectors) section.